 Data Protection Officer Responsibilities and Requirements

-When the GDPR becomes effective May 25, 2018, the data protection officer becomes a mandatory role under Article 37 for all companies that collect or process EU citizens’ personal data.
+The data protection officer is a mandatory role under Article 37 for all companies that collect or process EU citizens’ personal data.
 DPOs are responsible for educating the company and its employees on important compliance requirements, training staff involved in data processing, and conducting regular security audits.
 DPOs also serve as the point of contact between the company and any Supervisory Authorities (SAs) that oversee activities related to data.

 As outlined in the GDPR Article 39, the DPO’s responsibilities include, but are not limited to, the following:

 - Educating the company and employees on important compliance requirements